GP2code/NeuroBoosterArray/README.md

 Repo to track build of the "GloboNeuro" array, silly codename and all.

-# November revision note!!!
+# November revision note (2020)!!!
 Design wil be prioritize the new GDA array.
-We have added SNVs fromthe systematic reivew with DM? designations as well as additional KoL variants and DIIs from the systematic reivew (acknowledging that many will fail scoring).
+We have added SNVs from the systematic reivew with DM? designations as well as additional KoL variants and DIIs from the systematic reivew (acknowledging that many will fail scoring).
 Once the scoring is done we will fill out the rest of the ~100K bead types with tag SNPs.
 See zip file dataed November 19th for content.